 John Lyman School is a former Higher Order Thinking (HOT) School through the state of Connecticut.
-Though the HOT Schools grant program is currently undergoing a revision, the arts continue to be an integral part of the character and instructional practices in all subject areas at our school.
+Though the HOT Schools grant program is currently undergoing revision, the arts continue to be an integral part of the character and instructional practices in all subject areas at our school.
 Because we employ the HOT approach, the entire staff is mindful of creating instructional tasks that require deep, critical thinking.
 Daily lessons are presented in ways that inspire creativity, independent and collaborative problem solving, and high levels of thought in the learner.
 We pride ourselves on having students who learn to "think outside of the box," which in the changing world of technology and information, is a great asset.

 There are three main components to the HOT Schools approach: Strong Arts, Arts Integration, and Democratic Practice.
 The following descriptions of each are quoted from the state of Connecticut's HOT Schools website:

-Strong Arts:Education, in, about and through the arts helps students develop critical thinking abilities, independent judgment and creative problem solving skills.
+Strong Arts:Education, in, about, and through the arts helps students develop critical thinking abilities, independent judgment, and creative problem-solving skills.
 The arts, as rigorous academic subjects, each with their own sequential comprehensive curricula, convey knowledge not learned through studying other academic disciplines and provide stimulating vehicles for children to communicate their ideas.

 Arts Integration:Developing basic skills is central to the HOT Approach to school renewal.
 An interdisciplinary approach to teaching reinforces learning in all disciplines; encourages students to seek, establish and test connections; and all allows them to synthesize relationships between ideas.
-Integrating the arts into all subject and creating arts-rich environments enhances and reinforces the power of the arts in learning in each school community.
+Integrating the arts into all subjects and creating arts-rich environments enhances and reinforces the power of the arts in learning in each school community.

 Democratic Practice: The arts provide avenues for expression in an authentic democracy.
-HOT Schools cultivate a school culture in which purposeful activities support choice, participation, connection and contribution to celebrate the unique voice of each member of the school community.
-HOT School educators plan and work collaboratively and invite parent partnerships, input and participation.
+HOT Schools cultivate a school culture in which purposeful activities support choice, participation, connection, and contribution to celebrate the unique voice of each member of the school community.
+HOT School educators plan and work collaboratively and invite parent partnerships, input, and participation.

 At John Lyman, you will find all three of these components in action.
 We aim to create a learning environment where the arts help to facilitate learning and student choice and voice is valued and appreciated.
 This is true inside and outside of the classroom.
-Examples include our Weekly Assemblies, Teacher Artist Residencies, and our Inter-disciplinary Planning Team, a group of teachers and parents who meet regularly to plan intra- and extra-curricular opportunities for our students as they relate to the HOT Schools philosophy.
-Our staff works hard to ensure that our practices our consistent with the HOT Schools approach.
+Examples include our Weekly Assemblies, Teacher Artist Residencies, and our Interdisciplinary Planning Team, a group of teachers and parents who meet regularly to plan intra- and extra-curricular opportunities for our students as they relate to the HOT Schools philosophy.
+Our staff works hard to ensure that our practices are consistent with the HOT Schools approach.